JohnCoene/javascript-for-r/_book/3-22-htmlwidgets-first.md

 htmlwidgets::scaffoldWidget("play")
 ```

-This function puts together the minimalistic structure necessary to implement an HTML widget and opens `play.R`, `play.js`, and `play.yaml` in the RStudio IDE or the default text editor.
+This function puts together the minimalistic structure necessary to implement an htmlwidget and opens `play.R`, `play.js`, and `play.yaml` in the RStudio IDE or the default text editor.

 <div class="rmdnote">
 <p>You can scaffold multiple widgets in a single package.</p>
 </div>

 These files are named after the widget and will form the core of the package.
-The R file contains core functions of the R API, namely the `play` function, which creates the widget itself, and the `render*` and `*output` functions that handle the widget in the Shiny server and UI, respectively.
+The R file contains core functions of the R API, namely the `play` function, which creates the widget itself, and the `render*` and `*output` functions that handle the widget in the \index{Shiny} server and UI, respectively.
 The `.js` file contains JavaScript functions that generate the visual output.

 ```r
 devtools::document()